 |From outside the EU to inside the EU||Covered||Not Covered|

 |From outside the EU to outside the EU||Not covered||Not covered|

-In some cases, disrupted flights outside the EU may be eligible under EC261 if they connect to a covered flight that is with the same carrier and part of the same flight reservation (under one booking reference number).
+In some cases, disrupted flights outside the EU (for example US flight cancellations) may be eligible under EC261 if they were booked as a connection to an EU flight that is with the same carrier and part of the same flight reservation (under one booking reference number).
 The easiest way to find out if you’re covered is to use the AirHelp Eligibility Check.